 “Cheers, Sara, I’m Busker.
-The Landlord allows me to play here until ten and gives me a drink and a warm meal.
+The Landlord allows me to play until ten, and gives me a drink and a warm meal.
 I think I’ll hang around here for a couple more nights.”

 He finished his drink, thanked her and resumed his concert.
-Sara stayed for a while, then waved him goodbye, and walked away from the Pub.
+Sara stayed for while, then waved him goodbye, and left the Pub.
 Contemplating on Busker’s words, she headed for the Underground.

 The following day, after looking up the charity on her computer, Sara made a phone call.
 “I’d like to make a donation.”
-She took their bank details and transferred the amount of her gifts budget to the Shelter from the Storm.
+She took their bank details and transferred her gift from her account to that of the Shelter from the Storm.

-“Meet me in front of Rainbow Mall, I’ll take you there.”
+“Meet me in front of Rainbow Mall at seven.
+I’ll take you there.”